mjmanley/PredictiveModeling/pm_service_api_batch.md

 ```
 {: codeblock}

-with content_type "application/json" including the new or updated
-job definition JSON in the body of the request.
+Resubmit the job with the `content_type` value set to "application/json".
+You must include the new or updated job definition JSON file in the body of the request.

-This call actually creates a new job if the ID referenced does
-not exist, with the 201 versus 200 returns indicating which of
-these happened.
-You must pass the job definition JSON to be used
-in this execution.

 ## Submit a job against an uploaded modeler stream file